Dr. Caleb Oladipo

 Biography

-He has written numerous articles and two books: The Developments of the Doctrine of the Holy Spirit in the African (Yoruba) Indigenous Christian Movements (1996), and The Will to Arise: Theological and Political Themes in African Christianity and the Renewal of Faith and Identity (2006).
-Dr. Oladipo’s works explore the natural depth and character of Christianity in Africa.
-Dr. Caleb Oladipo was a member of the delegation to the 5th Parliament of World Religions at Melbourne, Australia in 2009, and he has served as a visiting scholar and professor in five continents.
-An active member in many professional organizations, Oladipo has received numerous leadership and service awards, including the Distinguished Alumni Leadership Award at Wayland Baptist University in 2016.
-He is fluent in six languages and he has three children.
+Dr. Oladipo was a member of the delegation to the 5th Parliament of World Religions at Melbourne, Australia in 2009, and he has served as a visiting scholar and professor in five continents.
+An active member in many professional organizations, he has received numerous leadership and service awards, including the Distinguished Alumni Leadership Award at Wayland Baptist University in 2016.
+In April 2025, Professor Oladipo was elected to become a member of the prestigious American Theological Society.
+He is married to Tylia Barnes, an executive director of the Sisters of Mercy of the Americas.
+Fluent in six languages, Oladipo has three adult children and a grandson.